Conditional Rendering in LWC

 Option 2

-The onchange event updates selectedOption.
-The lwc:if directive checks if selectedOption is ‘option2’, displaying the password field if true.
+The onchange event updates the selectedOption property.
+The lwc:if then checks if selectedOption is ‘option2’ to display the password field.

-These examples show basic conditional rendering in LWC, which can create dynamic web applications.
+These examples showcase basic conditional rendering in LWC, enabling the creation of dynamic and interactive applications.

 Resources: